bumzack/ocwd/README.md

 - backend: Rust (axum, diesel, reqwest)
 - frontend: SvelteKit (a "new" version of sycamore is available, that would be interesting to try again).
 - other stuff used:
-  [candle](https://github.com/huggingface/candle) (it would be great to get replace all the ollama stuff with candle...)
+  [candle](https://github.com/huggingface/candle) (it would be great to replace all the ollama stuff with candle...)

 ## what you find here